×

 • Norwegian is spoken as a national language in: Norway.

 You will also get to know the continents where Indonesian and Norwegian speaking countries lie.
-Based on the number of people that speak these languages, the position of Indonesian language is 56 and position of Norwegian language is not available.
+Based on the number of people that speak these languages, the position of Indonesian language is 56 and position of Norwegian language is 18.
 Find all the information about these languages on Indonesian and Norwegian.

 Indonesian and Norwegian Language History